goblindegook/littlefoot/README.md

 ## Changes from Bigfoot.js

+In forking the Bigfoot.js project and adapting it for simplicity, I have embraced a [_Decisions, not options_](https://nacin.com/2011/12/18/in-open-source-learn-to-decide/) philosophy.
+As such, some features provided by Bigfoot.js have been replaced with simpler alternatives, a sensible set of defaults, or in some cases removed altogether.

-Users planning to migrate from Bigfoot should be aware of the following changes.
+Users planning to migrate from Bigfoot should therefore be aware of the following changes.

 ### Settings

+#### Changed settings

 * `actionOriginalFN` was renamed to `originalFootnotes`.
 * `allowMultipleFN` was renamed to `allowMultiple`.